 OPM owners Scott O’Byrne and Tom Maher have been on the street food scene for five years, becoming infamous traders in the beginnings of Digbeth Dining Club.
 Their high quality, longhorn beef patties combined with unique toppings (such as amaretto peanut butter, pimento cheese or pineapple chilli sauce) have an iconic flavour that Brummies have loved for over half a decade.
 Scott and Tom opened a restaurant in Shaw’s Passage, Digbeth, just over two years ago and have recently expanded their menu to high demand chicken wings solely on Wednesdays.

-Kilder is due to open on April 20th, and will trade from Wednesday to Sunday every week.
+Kilder is open now and trades from Wednesday to Sunday every week.
 For information about Original Patty Men, see their website here.